 The objectives and policies shall be read in conjunction with the provisions for the Residential 1 and Rural 2 zoning.

-Objective 1: Pukehāngi Heights Development Area - Landscape Values

-Maintain the valued landscape character and amenity values associated with the wider caldera rim while enabling development that is consistent with the principles of the Pukehāngi Heights Development Area Structure Plan and visually integrates with surrounding land uses.

-Policy Lower Terrace - Low Density Residential Development

-Enable development on the Lower Terrace that is consistent with Residential 1 Objectives and Policies.

-Policy Lower Terrace - Medium Density Residential Development and Retirement Village 1.2

-Enable medium density residential development and retirement village within their respective defined locations where the development is designed to provide diversity and choice in housing and to integrate with the character of the surrounding area.

-Policy Lower Terrace - Maintenance of Landscape Values 1.3

-Manage the landscape and visual sensitivity at the base of the Mid-site

-Escarpment by defining an area (Escarpment Transition Area 1) within which:

-- a. recessive colours are used on structures and buildings, and controls on building height to mitigate visual effects; - b. landscape planting is used to mitigate visual effects of development and to provide a coherent transition between the landscape character of the Lower Terrace and the Mid-site Escarpment; - c. changes to land form that require visually obtrusive retaining structures are avoided; and - d. other measures mitigate the visual impact of development.

-Policy Mid-site Escarpment - Rural Residential Development

-Enable rural residential development on the Mid-site Escarpment that allows for view shafts from all identified building platforms whilst providing a partially revegetated native bush and a specimen tree network.
+Objective 1: Pukehāngi Heights Development Area - Landscape Values Maintain the valued landscape character and amenity values associated with the wider caldera rim while enabling development that is consistent with the principles of the Pukehāngi Heights Development Area Structure Plan and visually integrates with surrounding land uses.
+Policy Lower Terrace - Low Density Residential Development 1.1 Enable development on the Lower Terrace that is consistent with Residential 1 Objectives and Policies.
+Policy Lower Terrace - Medium Density Residential Development 1.2 Enable medium density residential development within defined locations where the development is designed to provide diversity and choice in housing and to integrate with the character of the surrounding area.
+Policy Lower Terrace - Maintenance of Landscape Values 1.3 Manage the landscape and visual sensitivity at the base of the Mid-site Escarpment by defining an area (Escarpment Transition Area 1) within which: a. recessive colours are used on structures and buildings, and controls on building height to mitigate visual effects: b. landscape planting is used to mitigate visual effects of development and to provide a coherent transition between the landscape character of the Lower Terrace and the Mid-site Escarpment; c. changes to land form that require visually obtrusive retaining structures are avoided; and d. other measures mitigate the visual impact of development.
+Policy Mid-site Escarpment - Rural Residential Large Lot Development 1.4 Enable rural residential large lot development on the Mid-site Escarpment that allows for view shafts from all identified building platforms whilst providing a partially re-vegetated native bush and a specimen tree network.
+Policy Mid-site Escarpment - Maintenance and Enhancement of Landscape Values 1.5 Maintain and enhance the landscape values of the Mid-site Escarpment by: a.
+Providing a visual character that is dominated by areas of re-vegetation near the Parklands Estate development transitioning through to an open space character close to Matipo Avenue and Paradise Valley Road; Reducing the visibility of development on the Mid-site Escarpment; b.
+Providing an open space and integrated vegetated backdrop to c. development on the Lower Terrace that retains the natural landform integrity;

+- d.
+Ensuring that development achieves the intended landscape outcomes through a design process that takes into account the landscape values and attributes of the site; and - e.
+Controlling the landscape and visual effects of buildings, structures and earthworks following the completion of development by: - clustering built development to enhance the dominance of open space and re-vegetation and to minimise the visibility of roads and accessways; - avoiding urbanised boundary lot fencing dominating the pattern of development along the Mid-site Escarpment. - locating buildings away from the escarpment edges; and - locating building platforms to minimise the need for extensive earthworks. - Upper Terrace Low Density Residential Development

-Policy 1.5
+Policy 1.6